suika2engine/suika2/README.md

 ## Contribution

-Please write an issue with a light heart.
-Any and all feedback is welcome.
+Please submit issues light-heartedly - any and all feedback is welcome.
 Pull requests that correct my English are especially welcome.

 ## Prebuilt Binary